 What is Shoulder Pain?

-If you are feeling any kind of pain in your neck, upper back, or shoulders, this pain could all be related and connected to a shoulder injury.
+If you are feeling any kind of pain in your neck, upper back, or shoulders, it could all be related and connected to a shoulder injury.
 Proper diagnosis by a physician is an important step towards treatment.
+Get shoulder pain relief through effective treatments at our clinic in Katy, TX.

 Anatomy of the shoulder